Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * No rank clues "touch" the brown suit.
 * There is only one of each chocolate card in the deck, which means that every chocolate card is "critical".

+### Light Rainbow

+* One of the suits is replaced with a light rainbow suit.
+* All color clues will "touch" the light rainbow suit.
+* No rank clues will "touch" the light rainbow suit.

+### Light Pink

+* One of the suits is replaced with a light pink suit.
+* All rank clues will "touch" the light pink suit.
+* No color clues will "touch" the light pink suit.

 ### Color Blind

 * Color clues touch no suits.
 (Empty color clues are always allowed.)